jtcond13/SAS-Programming-Notes/SAS_notes1.md

 SAS Programming Introduction
 =========================
 SAS programs are made up of steps.
 Steps are made up of statements.
-Each step begins with PROC or DATA, ends with `run;`
+Each step begins with PROC or DATA, and should end with `run;`

 Each statement begins with a keyword and ends with a semi-colon

-Three types of steps:
+There are three types of steps:

 *Data Steps: Reads data from an input source and creates a SAS data set (`.sas7bdat`)